denloyd/Balane_Cadorna-Personal-Interest-Website/readme.md

 # Denloyd Mar C. Balane
+11-25
+Created a select-container and last container added heroes in marksman

+Nov 29 to Dec 3
+Added all the images of of heroes in selection and last container

 12-05
-added image slider for skins
-remove icons from the category buttons (subject to change into img) put hero lists from left to right added buttons on last container
+added image slider for skins (created a script.js for that) remove icons from the category buttons (subject to change into img) put hero lists from left to right added buttons on last container added video link on gameplay section

 # Ferdinand Cadorna